 Mary Buffett’s personal advice to investors is to educate themselves about the type of risk they will be comfortable while investing even though they may have a stock broker or a financial advisor to do the work.
 She cited the example of Warren Buffett and his returns from Berkshire Hathaway Inc. (NYSE:BRK.A)’s Q2 results.

 “[...]
 He is sitting on $55 billion in cash and cash equivalents.
 You know he is itching to buy something, but he is waiting again just like he did in the late nineties when the prices were just too high,” Marry Buffett added.

-Warren Buffett is the Chairman, President and CEO of Berkshire Hathaway Inc. (NYSE:BRK.A), which wholly owns GEICO, Dairy Queen, Helzberg Diamonds, to name a few, and owns parts of American Express Company (NYSE:AXP), The Coca-Cola Company (NYSE:KO), Wells Fargo & Co (NYSE:WFC) and International Business Machines Corp.
+Warren Buffett is the Chairman, President and CEO of Berkshire Hathaway Inc. (NYSE:BRK.A), which wholly owns GEICO, Dairy Queen, Helzberg Diamonds, to name a few, and owns parts of American Express Company (NYSE:AXP), The Coca-Cola Company (NYSE:KO), Wells Fargo & Co (NYSE:WFC) -which is one of the biggest banks in the World- and International Business Machines Corp.
 (NYSE:IBM).
 The Omaha based multinational conglomerate which manages a number of subsidiaries in a variety of business posted its Q2 earnings recently.
 Its net income saw a growth of 41 % as it reached $6.4 billion during Q2 this year against $4.5 billion for the same quarter last year.